Software-Tools-Fall-25/Group_1_Project_Repo/README.md

 - Setup the GitHub Repository.
 - Initialized and contributed to this README file.
 - Helped orient team members to GitHub.
+- Initiated Tableau workbook.
+- Joined the two datasets to be used in Tableau.
+- Created initial Tableau visualizations.
+- Initiated Tableau version upload to Git to collaborate with team.

 ## Mia